This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Make the Syrup: In a medium saucepan, combine 4 cups of raspberry juice, sugar, and lemon juice.
-Bring to a boil over medium-low heat.
-Reduce heat and simmer for 15 minutes, skimming off any foam.
+• In a medium saucepan, combine the raspberry juice and sugar, along with the lemon juice if using.
+Heat over medium-high heat, stirring until the sugar dissolves.
+Bring to a boil, then reduce heat and simmer 5 minutes, skimming off any foam.

-• Cool and Store: Remove jars to a towel-lined counter and cool for 12–24 hours.
-Check seals, label, and store in a cool, dark place.
+• Remove the jars to a towel-lined counter and cool for 12 to 24 hours.
+Check the seals, label, and store in a cool, dark place.
 Refrigerate after opening.

 Notes